ordina-jworks/ordina-jworks.github.io/_posts/2021-04-02-being-productive-with-typescript.md

 Some people grade code on the amount of lines written to achieve a goal.
 While it is fun to think about shorter code, I would always argue that maintainability is key in production code.

-Let us begin with the types.
+Let's begin with the types.
 Typescript allows us to create [Type Aliases](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases){:target="_blank" rel="noopener noreferrer"}.
 Its only purpose, is making your code more readable.
 It does not improve error descriptions, neither does it add typesafety, but it improves your variable declarations.